 The Bureau's successful wholesale and retail petroleum compliance program for monitoring how well registered sites are complying with the State's storage and distribution engineering requirements as stipulated in Chapters 62-761 and 62-762, FAC, continues to produce outstanding results.
 Inspectors ensure facilities maintain equipment upgrades; that leak detection systems are functioning; that reconciliation records are up to date and, that new discharges are handled appropriately.
-Inspectors work closely with owners and operators and provide expertise and advice on their petroleum storage and distribution systems.
+Inspectors work closely with owners and operators and provide expertise and advice on their petroleum storage and distribution systems; and how to achieve compliance without the need for enforcement.
 All inspectors receive initial and continuation training and must pass a test prior to participation in the inspection program.